WHAT TO WEAR FOR ENGAGEMENT PHOTOS

 What to Wear for Engagement Photos

 Since engagement photos are an important part of your wedding process, let’s take a moment to answer a very important question: What to wear for engagement photos?
 DISCLAIMER: The following points are just suggestions.
 If you read through this entire blog post and say, “Psssh, this girl is crazy!
 I am going to do and wear whatever I want!”
 Then good!
-I hope this blog post gives you a direction to head in, whichever way you choose.
+I hope this blog post gives you a direction to head in whichever you choose.

 To prop or not to prop.

 I’m just gonna start it off right here.
 The photography community seems split on the idea of props.
 Some photographers love props, and some don’t.
-I will say that I am totally down for some props if its something that encompasses you as a couple and speaks naturally to the location.
+I will say that I am totally down for some props if it’s something that encompasses you as a couple and speaks naturally to the location.

 We have all seen the Pinterest images of the girl and boy standing on the railroad tracks holding the ampersand.
 I’ve seen it.
 I’ve photographed it.
 And believe me, it is really pretty.
 Seriously.
-However, there is nothing in that image that speaks about the couple (unless he proposed at the railroad tracks using the ampersand).
-I want to photograph you and your future-partner-for-life doing something that you love like going for a hike, playing with your dogs in the front yard, or throwing some mad snowballs at each other on a winter day.
+However, nothing in that image speaks about the couple (unless he proposed at the railroad tracks using the ampersand).
+I want to photograph you and your future partner-for-life doing something that you love, like going for a hike, playing with your dogs in the front yard, or throwing some mad snowballs at each other on a winter day.
 You know yourself best, so pick a place that speaks to you and your fiance and bring the props that highlight your love for each other (if you even want props at all).
 And make sure that you tell your photographer your ideas so you can collaborate collectively to get the best photos possible.

 Dress for the weather.